rajsekhardas88/eLife/README.md

 # eLife
-The experimental data used in the paper Rajsekhar DasSumit SinhaXin LiT.
-R. KirkpatrickD.
-Thirumalai2023Free volume theory explains the unusual behavior of viscosity in a non-confluent tissue during morphogenesiseLife12:RP87966.
+The experimental data used in the paper Rajsekhar Das, Sumit Sinha, Xin Li, T. R. Kirkpatrick, and D. Thirumalai 2023 Free volume theory explains the unusual behavior of viscosity in a non-confluent tissue during morphogenesiseLife12:RP87966.